hkgnp/msw-keeposted-api/README.md

 ### Posts

-Users can perform the below transactions for resources, including uploading a picture from their device.
+Users can perform the below transactions for resources, including uploading an image from their device.
+The following flow is expected upon posting of a resource.

+1. Obtained a signed URL from S3
+2. A new resource is inserted into the database.
+3. Retrieve the ObjectId of the new resource.
+4. Use the ObjectId to post the URL of the image file to the database.

 ```
 - GET